Explore other chapters

 What is teeth whitening?

 Teeth whitening bleaches your teeth until they reach a lighter color.
 It has an extremely light exfoliating effect on the tooth and the stains on top of it.
 This is how it’s possible to lighten the color.
-Despite some advertisements, not in every single case, it’s possible to obtain a pearly blinding white smile.
+Despite some advertisements, it’s not possible to obtain a pearly blinding white smile in every single case.
 However, a major improvement can always be reached according to the patient’s situation.
 For example, intrinsic staining – stains under the first layer of the tooth – cannot be removed.
 Meanwhile, extrinsic stains – surface stains – can be easily removed with whitening.

 According to FDA rulings, the term “bleaching” is only allowed when it’s possible to whiten the teeth beyond their natural color.
 So the “bleaching” term applies only to products containing bleach.
 Usually, it contains hydrogen or carbamide peroxide.
 All the other methods have to be referred to as “whitening”, for example when they involve a thorough cleaning of the teeth surface.
 To a certain degree, even toothpaste can be referred to as a “whitening product”.
 So, the difference between teeth whitening and bleaching is in the power and the product used, and the results you can achieve.